iMAboud/iMA-Menu/README.md

 You'll need Stremio properly installed for both devices and optionally configured with "Torrentio".

-You'll also need to edit the "Stream.bat" file and scroll down to find "YOUR_CODE_HERE", replace it with your code "minimum 6".
+You'll also need to edit the "Stream.bat" file in `Script > stremiM folder, and scroll down to find "YOUR_CODE_HERE", replace it with your code "minimum 6".

 Then you just right-click "Stream" , search a movie / series and click "Copy link".